09.10.2020 By Tim McArthur

 If it’s agreed in advance with the Assessor and appropriate evidence can be provided, it may be possible for the nature of an activity to be adapted during holiday time so that the section is still completed within the original amount of time.
 For example, if someone has been singing in their school choir for their Skills section, they can continue learning music or rehearsing online.
 Similarly, if they are playing a seasonal sport, once official training has finished it may be possible to work on general fitness skills that will improve their performance.

-If activities are only done during term time and no adaptations can be made to continue during the holidays, participants will need to extend the amount of time that they are working towards the section in order to fulfil the minimum number of hours.
+If activities are only done during term time and no adaptations can be made to continue during the holidays, participants will need to extend the amount of time that they are working towards the section in order to fulfil the minimum number of week required.
+For example, a three month section will require a commitment of 12 weeks in total.

-It’s important that DofE Leaders, Co-Ordinators and Managers look out for this when approving sectional activities; it will enable participants to make appropriate choices for their activities and ensure that they are able to complete their Award in the timeframe they’re expecting.
-As a rule of thumb, a three month section equates to at least 13 hours of activity, six months to 26 hours and 12 months to 52 hours.
+It’s important that DofE Leaders, Coordinators, and Managers look out for this when approving sectional activities; it will enable participants to make appropriate choices for their activities and ensure that they are able to complete their Award in the timeframe they’re expecting.

 Opportunity Finder